overhide/ledgers.js-demo-serverless-dapp/README.md

 ![](docs/remuneration.png)

 The currency specific components in the above flow deal with the unit conversion from the human-readable [fees-schedule](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u) (dollars and ethers) to the denomination that the API deals with (cents and wei).

+First, before the two *overhide* API calls for authentication and authorization, we retrieve a token (using [GET /token](https://token.overhide.io/swagger.html)) based on an API key we [registered earlier](https://token.overhide.io/register).

 The two API calls are identical, they just go against different remuneration provider URLs; as [configured with the fees-schedule](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u).